Børge Bak: Biography

 Bak received his bachelor's degree at the University of Copenhagen in mathematics, physics, chemistry and astronomy, specializing in organic chemistry.
 Immediately following his graduation, Bak served as a research assistant in the university's Department of Chemistry where he worked closely with the renowned organic chemist Einar Biilmann and spectroscopist Alex Langseth; and just the union of spectroscopy and synthetic organic chemistry formed the basis for Bak's later scientific work.

 Bak's contribution to the field began early with his prize winning submission to the University of Copenhagen's call for papers on the subject of organic chemical elements that won him the gold medal.
 Bak continued to build upon this work in his doctoral thesis "The Internal Molecular Potential" which served as the forerunner of numerous treatises on molecular dynamics, the theoretical basis for the understanding of the molecular vibration and rotational spectra.
 He was awarded the D.Phil. in 1943.

 Shortly after the Second World War, Bak traveled to Berkeley, California (1946–47) where he in collaboration with W. D. Gwinn built the first microwave spectrograph, an instrument that could be realized thanks to components developed originally for use in advanced war-time radar systems (Klystron oscillator).
 This work involved a considerable amount of vacuum-tube electronics and the handling of microwave radiation.
 At first they tried to detect the absorption in long lengths of waveguide, but shortly thereafter Stark modulation was developed and special waveguides containing an electrode allowed for the transmission of microwaves.

-Bak was able to repeat this pioneering achievement upon his return to Copenhagen where he established a world-renowned laboratory at the University of Copenhagen's H.C. Ørsted Institute.
+Bak was able to repeat this pioneering achievement upon his return to Copenhagen where he established a laboratory at the University of Copenhagen's H.C. Ørsted Institute.
 Over the following years, Bak's students and colleagues produced over 300 papers and publications containing precise determinations of molecular geometry from microwave spectra based on infrared spectroscopy, Raman-spectroscopy, microwave-spectroscopy and nuclear magnetic radiation spectroscopy.
 These early measurements and results were supplemented by Bak's work with quantum chemistry calculations of small molecular structures.
-Combined, this work formed the foundation for much of our understanding of the field today.
-Most unusually within the field of spectroscopy, Bak's research branch encouraged - as one of the first in chemistry - the interaction between experts from disciplines as diverse as quantum chemistry, chemical physics, apparatus construction and electronics.
-In addition to his core research interests, Bak also published and continued to investigate related subjects such as infrared spectroscopy, nuclear magnetic resonance spectroscopy (where he was Danish pioneer) and the spectra of volatile pyrolysis products which later proved to be of particular importance for chemistry and astro-chemistry.
+Combined, this work formed the foundation for much of the understanding of the field today.
+Unusual within the field of spectroscopy, Bak's research branch encouraged - as one of the first in chemistry - the interaction between experts from disciplines as diverse as quantum chemistry, chemical physics, apparatus construction and electronics.
+In addition to his core research interests, Bak also published and continued to investigate related subjects such as infrared spectroscopy, nuclear magnetic resonance spectroscopy, and the spectra of volatile pyrolysis products which later proved to be important for chemistry and astro-chemistry.